EwenG/muance/README.md

 # Muance

-A virtual dom library for Clojurescript, featuring:
+A virtual dom library for Clojurescript.

-- Stateful components
+- Muance supports stateful components
-- Lifecycle hooks can be set on any node
+- Lifecycle hooks can be set on any component or DOM node
-- Deterministic parent/children call order of lifecycle hooks
+- Lifecycle hooks have a defined parent/children execution order
+- Event handlers can be passed arbitrary parameters
 - No synthetic event system
-- svg support
+- Svg support
-- Asynchronous rendering
+- Asynchronous rendering by default

 Muance exposes a side effectful API which mutates an in memory representation of a virtual dom.

 ## Quick start

-Creates a component and renders it on the page:
+The following code snippet creates a component and renders it on the page:

 ```
 (ns muance.example